 Following all the application tips above will also help to enhance the longevity of indigo on your hair.
 It also depends on your hair type, how often you wash your hair and what you wash your hair with.

-The Logona Colour Shampoo is very good here because it is mild and contains a small amount of natural colouring that helps to top up the colour on your hair in between dying it: Logona Natural Coulour Care Shampoo
+The Logona Colour Shampoo is very good here because it is mild and contains a small amount of natural colouring that helps to top up the colour on your hair in between dying it: Logona Natural Colour Care Shampoo

-The Logona Colour Conditioner is specifically designed to help extend the life of your hair dye as it coats your hair to lock in the colour: Colour Conditioner
+The Logona Colour Fix Conditioner is specifically designed to help extend the life of your hair dye as it coats your hair to lock in the colour: Colour Conditioner

 Why choose a product with organic certification?

-Eco, organic or bio refers to products that have not been genetically modified, and no artificial ferfilizers, pesticides or herbicides have been used for cultivation.
+Eco, organic or bio refers to products that have not been genetically modified, and no artificial fertilisers, pesticides or herbicides have been used for cultivation.
 In organic certified production there is a great transparency of the entire process, from ingredients to final product.